Connect with others who understand.

 • Creatinine

-On the other hand, having a high level of albumin protein in the blood is a sign of a better outcome.
+On the other hand, having a high albumin protein level in the blood is a sign of a better outcome.

 Gene or Chromosome Changes